martjay/Loudv1/README.md

 ## License

-This project use MIT License.
+This project use the MIT License.

 ## Contributing